RhysDeimel/whoshome/README.md

 It's basic, ugly as sin, but kinda works.

 ### Future plans
-- get MAC addresses of all housemate's devices
 - Make it less shit (the Python code)
 - Add css to make it less ugly
-- Implement a last seen
-  - because mobile devices like to turn off wifi in sleep mode
 - Instead of listing each device, create a probability of being home?

-*So this has problems with mobile devices that turn off wifi when they sleep.
-I'm going to have to rewrite this using ping because that seems to wake them up*
+*So this has problems with apple devices because they like to turn their wifi off and not respond to ping.
+Need to figure out a work around.
+Maybe another script to keep them alive?*